GateauXD/sierra-pywr/examples/README.md

 ### Results:

-When we I was put onto this project claibration was done by hand and took a long time to get correct.
+When I was put onto this project claibration was done by hand and took a long time to get correct.
 A calibrated model of Merced's model is shown below.
+With our new calibration approach the model's accuracy improved by 48%
 ![Calibrated Results](https://raw.githubusercontent.com/GateauXD/waterlp-pywr2/master/examples/Merced_Model/Figures/Lake%20McClure%20Storage%20Value.png)